Diagnostic Testing

 Contrast Sensitivity

-Contrast sensitivity testing measures how well you see fuzzy bars at different levels of contrast.
+Contrast sensitivity testing measures how well you see fuzzy bars at different contrast levels.
 Your ability to see these bars relates to your ability to see everyday objects.

 Corneal Topography: Pentacam

 The Pentacam scan is a device that gives a topographical map of the cornea.
-It measures the shape, thickness, and contour of the cornea and captures images of the anterior segment of the eye.
+It measures the cornea's shape, thickness, and contour and captures images of the anterior segment of the eye.
 The Pentacam utilizes a rotating camera to generate 25,000 data points and create a 3-dimensional image.
 No drops or other aids are needed for this test.
-Some of the conditions this machine is helpful for include iLASIK, cataract, corneal, and glaucoma surgeries.
+Some of the conditions this machine is helpful for include PRK, cataract, corneal, and glaucoma surgeries.

 Electrophysiology

-The ERG reflects the electrical health of the retina and can be used to help differentiate vision loss from optic nerve dysfunction or retinal dysfunction.
-It can also be used to differentiate between rod and cone photoreceptor dysfunction.
-The mfERG is used to map the macular region detecting blind spots, dysfunction, and drug toxicity.
+The ERG reflects the electrical health of the retina and can help differentiate vision loss from optic nerve dysfunction or retinal dysfunction.
+It can also differentiate between rod and cone photoreceptor dysfunction.
+The mfERG is used to map the macular region, detecting blind spots, dysfunction, and drug toxicity.

 Visual Evoked Potentials (VEP, VER) are recorded from the scalp overlying the visual cortex at the back of the head.
 This is similar to electroencephalograms (EEG), and the data is obtained by signal averaging performed by a computer.
-They are used to measure the functional integrity of the optic nerves and pathways to the visual cortex of the brain.
+They are used to measure the functional integrity of the optic nerves and pathways to the brain's visual cortex.
 Ischemia, compression, infiltration, and inflammation can decrease the amplitudes.
 Demyelination prolongs the signal.
 Asymmetry of the signal can be used to diagnose albinism.

 Auditory brainstem responses (BAEP, BAER, ABR) are recorded by placing an electrode at the top of the head and a reference electrode on the earlobe or mastoid process.
 Click stimuli of varying intensities are presented to one ear through earphones.
-A computer then averages the brain potentials evoked by the clicks and produces small amplitude potential with five peaks that are associated with different levels of the brainstem.
+A computer then averages the brain potentials evoked by the clicks and produces small amplitude potential with five peaks associated with different brainstem levels.
 This test can be useful for detecting demyelination in patients with multiple sclerosis and has been shown to be abnormal in patients with Duane's retraction syndrome and Marcus-Gunn ptosis.

-Eletrophysiology testing can take between 20 and 60 minutes, depending upon which test is being performed.
+Electrophysiology testing can take between 20 and 60 minutes, depending on the test being performed.
 Dilation may be required.
-Patients are referred to a different facility for the auditory brainstem response tests at this time.
+At this time, patients are referred to a different facility for the auditory brainstem response tests.

 Endothelial Cell Count